CtrlK

 Distinctiveness Conflict Risk

-The description is highly specific to 'Juicebox production' which is a named product/project, making it very unlikely to conflict with other skills.
-The trigger terms are distinctive and niche.
+The skill is highly specific to 'Juicebox production' which is a distinct product/project name, making it very unlikely to conflict with other skills.
+The triggers are narrow and product-specific.

 3 / 3